 Check the compatibility with your bike and/or the required mounting kits

-FR230B: mounting kit for front and rear turn signals.
+FR237B mounting kit for Rizoma turn signals to fit OEM license plate support.
 One kit contains 2 pieces.
-These adapters are made of PVC.
+These adapters are made of Polyamide.

 To fit the indicators, the wiring kit is required.

 Rizoma indicators come standard with a pair of resistors (10 W / 15 Ω ea.).

 To avoid errors in bikes equipped with a control indicator on the dashboard (only BMW R nine T models from 2017 onwards), we recommend installation of the resistance kits EE149H (3 W - 38 Ω), which completely replace the resistance kit contained in the packaging of the Rizoma indicators which therefore should not be used.

 A: This product is certified compliant.
 To know whether a product is certified compliant, just check for the presence of the letter E immediately followed by a number enclosed in a circle.

 Q: What are the electrical specifications?

 Q: What advantages are there to fitting SMD LED indicators?